kubernetes/committee-security-response/security-release-process.md

 ### Fix Disclosure Process

 With the Fix Development underway the Fix Lead needs to come up with an overall communication plan for the wider community.
 This Disclosure process should begin after the Fix Team has developed a Fix or mitigation so that a realistic timeline can be communicated to users.
+Emergency releases for critical and high severity issues or fixes for issues already made public may affect the below timelines for how quickly or far in advance notifications will occur.

-**Optional Fix Disclosure to Private Distributors List** (Completed within 1-14 days of Disclosure):
+**Advance Vulnerability Disclosure to Private Distributors List** (Completed within 1-14 days of Disclosure):

-- The Fix Lead will make a determination with the help of the Fix Team if an issue is critical enough to require early disclosure to distributors.
-Generally this Private Distributor Disclosure process should be reserved for remotely exploitable or privilege escalation issues.
-Otherwise, this process can be skipped.
-- The Fix Lead will email the patches to distributors-announce@kubernetes.io so distributors can prepare builds to be available to users on the day of the issue's announcement.
+- The [Private Distributors List](#private-distributors-list) will be given advance notification of any vulnerability that is assigned a CVE, at least 7 days before the planned public disclosure date.
+The notification will include all information that can be reasonably provided at the time of the notification.
+This may include patches or links to PRs, proofs of concept or instructions to reproduce the vulnerability, known mitigations, and timelines for public disclosure.
 Distributors should read about the [Private Distributors List](#private-distributors-list) to find out the requirements for being added to this list.
 - **What if a vendor breaks embargo?** The PSC will assess the damage.
 The Fix Lead will make the call to release earlier or continue with the plan.
 When in doubt push forward and go public ASAP.

 **Fix Release Day** (Completed within 1-21 days of Disclosure)

-- The [Private Distributors List](#private-distributors-list) will be notified at least 24 hours in advance of a pending release with the public messaging, date, and time of the announcement.
 - The Fix Lead will cherry-pick the patches onto the master branch and all relevant release branches.
 The Fix Team will `/lgtm` and `/approve`.
 - The Release Managers will merge these PRs as quickly as possible.
 Changes shouldn't be made to the commits at this point, to prevent potential conflicts with the patches sent to distributors, and conflicts as the fix is cherry-picked around branches.
 - The Release Managers will ensure all the binaries are built, publicly available, and functional.
+- The [Private Distributors List](#private-distributors-list) will be notified at least 24 hours in advance of a pending release containing security vulnerability fixes with the public messaging, date, and time of the announcement.
 - The Fix Lead will announce the new releases, the CVE number, severity, and impact, and the location of the binaries to get wide distribution and user action.
 As much as possible this announcement should be actionable, and include any mitigating steps users can take prior to upgrading to a fixed version.
 The recommended target time is 4pm UTC on a non-Friday weekday.
 This means the announcement will be seen morning Pacific, early evening Europe, and late evening Asia.
 The announcement will be sent via the following channels:
   - kubernetes-dev@googlegroups.com
   - kubernetes-announce@googlegroups.com